cedell/nemeses/README.md

 # nemeses
 Python script to detect/log blacklisted hosts on a network, as well as unknown devices.

-This package includes two configuration files.
+This package includes two configuration files:
 * blacklist.conf
 * whitelist.conf

 The blacklist should include the paired values of specific MAC addresses, along with your preferred name for the devices.
 For example, a child's device which you want to log activity for.